 Where?
 Caixaforum Barcelona (Avda.
 Francesc Ferrer i Guardia, 6-8)

-Whether a hobby or 100% vocational, UIC Barcelona offers a huge variety of groups and cultural activities.
+No matter if it is a hobby or a calling, UIC Barcelona offers a wide range of cultural groups and activities.